 - 79. All the boys were then returned to their dormitories.
-Brother went to see my brother, and he pulled him to the local church and started to beat him.
+Brother ^{MBZ} went to see my brother, and he pulled him to the local church and started to beat him.
 He also took the other boys that had been with him in the outside toilet and tried to get them to admit that I had been trafficking in cigarettes.
 They were two or three years older than me.
 It just wasn't true. - 80.
-At this stage Mr Average came on the scene, and I think he was shocked with what he saw.
+At this stage Mr AV came on the scene, and I think he was shocked with what he saw.
 He told us all to go back to our dormitories.
 I was only eleven years old, and I was contemplating suicide.
-Brother wanted to keep cuddling me but I couldn't get far enough away from him. - 81.
+Brother MBZ wanted to keep cuddling me but I couldn't get far enough away from him. - 81.
 There was a police station next door to where we were staying, and I wanted to report the matter to the police.
-Brother told that me I was not to leave the village hall or I would get it. - 82.
-Shortly after that Brother GSU and other staff from Gartmore arrived at Kirkoswald.

-Brother GSU spent a good deal of time talking to me but nothing was done. - 83.
-I think that my brother was also assaulted by Brother with a cricket bat or cricket stumps. - 84.
+Brother MBZ told that me I was not to leave the village hall or I would get it. - 82.
+Shortly after that Brother ^{GSU} and other staff from Gartmore arrived at Kirkoswald.
+Brother ^{GSU} spent a good deal of time talking to me but nothing was done. - 83.
+I think that my brother was also assaulted by Brother MBZ with a cricket bat or cricket stumps. - 84.
 After the holiday in Kirkoswald I went home to my other brother's house in Clydebank where I stayed for the remaining two weeks of the summer.
 I returned to St Ninian's for the start of the next term and was still in Brother MBZ class. - 85.
-Brother was teaching us geography when he called me out from the back of the class.
+Brother MBZ was teaching us geography when he called me out from the back of the class.
 He had a pencil in his hand and again accused me of trafficking cigarettes which I denied.
 He stabbed me with a pencil he had in his hand.
 He then sent me back to my seat. - 86.
 A few days later I was again called to the front of the class and this time he had a screwdriver in his hand.
 He again accused me of trafficking cigarettes, and when I denied this he stabbed me with a screwdriver.
-I started shouting and a short time of Brother GZQ 87.
-As a result of these two assaults on me I did suffer injuries.
+I started shouting and a short time later Brother ^{GSU} came into the class and took me out.
+He placed me in the class of Brother ^{GZQ}

+- 87. As a result of these two assaults on me I did suffer injuries.
 The pencil assault broke the skin and it did bleed.
 The screwdriver assault left a scar on me which I still have.
-It was treated at the time with a bit of cotton wool and a sticking plaster.
-88. Every time I met Brother MBZ he would accuse me of trafficking cigarettes.
+It was treated at the time with a bit of cotton wool and a sticking plaster. - 88.
+Every time I met Brother MBZ he would accuse me of trafficking cigarettes.
 I just kept out of his way.
-He had another run in with another boy called whose number at the school was 89. was fed up being battered by Brother MBZ.
-He also didn't like the fact that Brother was constantly putting his face into yours and grabbing you and getting you to sit on his knee.
-Called him a "poof" and threatened to get his family of brothers to sort Brother was out.
-Brother GSU removed from the classroom and into another class.
-90. Brother was also partial to chasing the young daughter of the and family and trying to grab hold of her.
+He had another run in with another boy called methods. whose number at the school was . - 89. was fed up being battered by Brother MBZ He also didn't like the fact that Brother MBZ was constantly putting his face into yours and grabbing you and getting you to sit on his knee.
+The fact that a "poof" and threatened to get his family of brothers to sort Brother MBZ out.
+Brother GSU removed from the classroom and into another class. - 90.
+Brother ^{MBZ} was also partial to chasing the young daughter of the MBZ family and trying to grab hold of her.
 It was not the correct way for a De La Salle brother to behave.
-Mr McKenna 91.
-The boys at the school nicknamed Mr McKenna "ruby leg" but I don't know why.
-I recall that one of the older boys at the school had a run in with him.
-He was like Brother and used to cuddle the boys and sit them on his knee.
-I think that the name of the two boys that Mr McKenna was cuddling in the playground were and They were nine year olds and didn't know much better.
-92. A boy called stood up to Mr McKenna and challenged him.
-He told him that he was good with young boys but he was not going to tolerate it. left the school after he stood up to Mr McKenna, and I don't know where he went.
-That was the usual thing when you stood up to the staff.
-17 later Brother GSU came into the class and took me out.
-He placed me in the class